I. Preface by Lewis Lehrman

 | RETURN TO TOP |

-Mr. Lincoln and Friends is a project of The Lincoln Institute under a grant from The Lehrman Institute.
+Mr. Lincoln and Friends was originally created a project of The Lincoln Institute under a grant from The Lehrman Institute.
 The text was prepared by Richard J. Behn and the website was designed by Kathleen Packard of KathodeRay Media, Inc.

 This web site would not be possible without the scholarship of the legion of Lincoln scholars who have not only interpreted the lives Mr. Lincoln and his contemporaries, especially those who have compiled important primary sources so they are readily accessible for research.